tomjridge/tjr_simple_earley/simple_earley.md

 item `X -> A B C. U V W,i,k` is stored as `(X,[C,B,A],[U,V,W],i,k)`.
 At (l:ba) the type of `tm_item` is given.
 This is not standard.
-A terminal item is of the form $_k{}T_?$ and corresponds to an attempt to start parsing the terimnal $T$ from index $k$ (the second subscript is "to be found").
+A terminal item is of the form $_k{}T_?$ and corresponds to an attempt to start parsing the terminal $T$ from index $k$ (the second subscript is "to be found").
 In traditional Earley, the input is a sequence of characters, and each terminal corresponds to a character.
 Here, we wish to generalize this; a